 May be allowed, depending on the country's laws regarding dual citizenship

-Citizenship by investment (CBI) programs allow foreign investors to obtain citizenship in the host country and access the same rights as natural-born citizens.
+To summarize, residency by investment (RBI) programs grant foreign investors the right to either temporarily or permanently reside in the host country and citizenship by investment (CBI) programs allow foreign investors to obtain citizenship and access the same rights as natural-born citizens.

 Financial Commitment